 Creating a better world, by serving people in need.

 Food, clothing and shelter are the basic needs of all people.
 Due to unforeseen circumstances, sometimes people are unable to obtain these basic needs.
 That’s why Lutheran Social Services (LSS) offers a continuum of services to lend a helping hand.
-Through our programs, we reach 27 counties in Ohio with select services offered statewide.
-From single adults to extended families, LSS is dedicated to “creating a better world by serving people in need.”
+Through our programs, we reach 26 counties in Ohio with select services offered statewide.
+From single adults to extended families, our mission is to create a better world by serving people in need.

 We treat those we serve, regardless of religious background or beliefs, under the guidance of the scriptural principle of “love your neighbor as yourself.”

 We act in an ethical, honest, transparent and respectful manner in dealing with one another and those we serve.

 We offer programs and care to those we serve that promote awareness and a thoughtful and empathetic response toward alleviating struggle.

 We respectfully and appropriately apply all resources entrusted to us toward fulfilling our mission.